MileHacker Logo

 Required Documentation

 Upon arrival, officials may ask for specific documents for entry.
 All international flights land at Fa'a'ā International Airport (PPT) in Tahiti.
-Visitors clear customs and immigration in Tahiti before proceeding to domestic flights to A Stunning island in french polynesia (BOB).
+Visitors clear customs and immigration in Tahiti before proceeding to domestic flights to A Stunning island in the french language polynesia (BOB).

 Documents